 The Temple University Program in Occupational Therapy’s mission is to educate students, support practitioners, nurture educators, and stimulate researchers who can apply and reflect on contemporary practice yet imagine innovative occupational therapy roles.
 Through education, practice, service, and research, our goal is to serve persons, populations, and organizations to ensure access, opportunity, and participation in society for all.

-Ranked as one of the top programs in this country by U.S. News and World Report, our Occupational Therapy program has been renowned for the clinical expertise its graduates have brought to the professional setting for the past 35 years.
+Ranked as one of the top programs in the country by U.S. News and World Report, the Temple University Occupational Therapy program is renowned for innovative expertise its faculty and graduates have brought to healthcare practice, educational settings, and the community for the past 47 years.

 The Occupational Therapy program's philosophy is based on the belief that humans are occupational beings able to maximize their health and quality of life when engaged in meaningful activity.
 Throughout the life cycle, biological, psychological, social or environmental factors may interrupt the adaptive occupational process and create dysfunction.
 Occupational therapy empowers individuals to overcome dysfunction, make choices regarding occupational engagement, and optimize function and quality of life over the life span.
 The curriculum reflects the spectrum of occupational therapy theory and practice.